 My life as a composer has been balanced between writing for my own group (combining notated pieces, loosely structured compositions, and improvisation) and composing music for a wide range of ensembles and soloists.
 After many years of developing my compositional voice in chamber music and solo pieces, my practice has expanded into opera and extended works for orchestra.
-It is an artist's dream to develop larger works that build on one's experience, and a gift to address new challenges at any point in one's career.
+For me, It has been an artist's dream to develop larger works that build on one's experience, and a gift to address new challenges at any point in one's career.

 My work draws on my varied experiences in classical music, improvisation, jazz, and rock.
-My background in classical music has given me a common notated language with musicians all over the world, and allowed me to communicate untraditional ideas using a traditionally notated score.
-Improvisation has taught me to consider all musical possibilities, and given me a much freer mindset in composing.
-Having my own band has allowed me to develop music that emphasizes collaboration with my bandmates more than working within set structures.
+My background in classical music has given me a common notated language with a specific group of musicians who speak many different languages, and has allowed me to communicate non-traditional ideas using a traditionally notated score.
+Improvisation has created a means of collaboration and communication with a beautifully varied range of musicians.
+Improvisation has also given me a much freer mindset in composing, and taught me to consider all musical possibilities.
+Having my own band has allowed me to develop music that emphasizes collaboration with my bandmates more than working within predetermined structures.
 New works are often inspired by individual musicians; I love to work closely with performers and draw on their knowledge and personal experience, making composition a dynamic, collaborative process.
 In recent years, the balance of my work has shifted towards notated music.
 This mysterious language, these odd little dots on the page and what they become, keep me in their thrall, and help me negotiate the fine line between music and noise.

 My compositions often explore the inherent beauty of found sounds, and are inspired by unusual sources such as machines, warped 78 records, and radio noise.
 Incorporating these elements into my music is as natural as creating a rhythmic figure or choosing a set of pitches: it simply means working with an extended palette of sounds and a deeper pool of influences.
-I consider these sounds "equal partners" with more traditional musical materials, and I strive to emphasize the hidden beauty in our sonic environment using found sources.
+I consider these sounds to be "equal partners" with more traditional musical materials, and I strive to emphasize the hidden beauty in our sonic environment by using found sources.
 If there is any message that I want to convey to the listener, it is to pay attention to all sounds, without dividing the world into separate categories of music and noise.